huaweicloud/terraform-provider-huaweicloud/docs/resources/vpnaas_site_connection_v2.md

 * `name` - (Optional) The name of the connection.
 Changing this updates the name of the existing connection.

-* `tenant_id` - (Optional) The owner of the connection.
-Required if admin wants to create a connection for another project.
-Changing this creates a new connection.

 * `description` - (Optional) The human-readable description for the connection.
     Changing this updates the description of the existing connection.